muesli/ircflu/README.md

 also to get alerted about source-code changes on GitHub, when a ticket gets updated or a service on our servers runs into an issue.

+ircflu can do all that for us... except the communicating.
+It's not that kind of chatbot.

 ## Installation

 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).